-- STDC to provide urban kerbside collection services to separate and reuse organic wastes - NPDC and SDC to provide option of separate organic collection services to community for consideration - NPDC, SDC and STDC to facilitate separation of organic wastes at transfer stations for further processing - NPDC, SDC and STDC to utilise economic incentives and disincentives to encourage the diversion of organic waste away from landfills - NPDC, SDC, and STDC to consider provision of or support for district or regional composting facilities - NPDC, SDC and STDC to promote organic waste minimisation by: - advocating for schools, businesses and other organisations to establish alternative methods for the disposal of organic waste, including composting systems - promoting home composting - TRC, NPDC, SDC and STDC to provide educational resources to assist promotion of recycling and recovery and home composting - NPDC, SDC and STDC, in consultation with the Medical Officer of Health, to undertake waste assessments to determine organic (and other) waste quantities being disposed of to landfills - NPDC, SDC and STDC to investigate beneficial reuses of sewage sludge through land application (as an alternative to bulk disposal)
+- STDC to provide voluntary urban kerbside collection services to separate and reuse organic wastes. - NPDC and SDC to consider separate organic collection services for the community. - NPDC, SDC and STDC to facilitate separation of organic wastes at transfer stations for further processing. - NPDC, SDC and STDC to utilise economic incentives and disincentives to encourage the diversion of organic waste away from landfills. - NPDC, SDC, and STDC to consider provision of or support for district or regional composting facilities. - NPDC, SDC and STDC to promote organic waste minimisation by: - advocating for schools, businesses and other organisations to establish alternative methods for the disposal of organic waste, including composting systems promoting home composting. - promoting nome composting. - TRC, NPDC, SDC and STDC to provide educational resources to assist promotion of recycling and recovery and home composting. - NPDC, SDC and STDC, in consultation with the Medical Officer of Health, to undertake waste assessments to determine organic (and other) waste quantities being disposed of to landfills. - NPDC to investigate beneficial reuses of sewage sludge.

-TRC, NPDC, SDC and STDC to monitor provision of organic collection and processing services within the region's commercial sector.
+- TRC, NPDC, SDC and STDC to monitor provision of organic collection and processing services within the region's commercial sector. - TRC, NPDC, SDC and STDC to support and promote the Love Food Hate Waste Campaign.